Skip Navigation

 }

-What we've done is abstract out and conceptualize all the major components of the Nexus UI in to simple, reusable Java classes.
+What we've done is abstract out and conceptualize all the major components of the Nexus UI into simple, reusable Java classes.
 First, we can see that ChangePasswordTest extends SeleniumTest.
-SeleniumTest is a class we created that automatically sets up Selenium according to a few different infrastructure requirements and settings (more on that later).
+SeleniumTest is a class we created that automatically sets up Selenium according to a few infrastructure requirements and settings (more on that later).
 Most importantly, it creates a protected "main" variable that we reference at the start of this test.

-The main variable is a MainPage object, which is designed to represent all the top-level interactions a user can do with Nexus, such as click the "login" link in the upper right-hand corner.
-This has been abstracted out so you can simply call clickLogin(), which returns a LoginWindow object, which in turn can be populated with the login credentials for the admin, and then finally logged in and told to expect success.
+The main variable is a MainPage object, designed to represent all the top-level interactions a user can do with Nexus, such as click the "login" link in the upper right-hand corner.
+This has been abstracted out so you can simply call clickLogin(), which returns a LoginWindow object, which can be populated with the login credentials for the admin, and then finally logged in and told to expect success.
 If the login fails, the LoginWindow code is designed to throw an exception and fail the test.

 Next, we navigate to the security panel on the left-hand side of the Nexus UI with securityPanel() and then click the "change password" link with clickChangePassword(), which returns a ChangePasswordWindow.
-With a handle to this window, we can populate the embedded form with the populate() function and then finally click the button that saves the changes.
+With a handle to this window, we can populate the embedded form with the populate() function, and then finally click the button that saves the changes.

 public class ChangePasswordWindow extends Window {